Best I point you to a site on tghe web that has many Tasmanian places and activities

-Have fun. over 6 years ago
+Have fun. almost 7 years ago

 For something a little different you could do the Lake Margaret walk.
 It's not navigationally challenging but it's quite unique and has amazing scenery.
 It's a day walk that starts out quite steep then ends up on planks following a functioning wooden water pipe.
 The lake area itself is beyond cool - and so colorful - it's hard to describe but it would be any photographers dream, and the West of Tasmania has lots of other interesting things to see and do as well.

 As a note you may need to check to see if you'll have access to the trail - they have recently finished replacing the pipe (Nov 12) and the website spoke of a reopening, but there may still be some ongoing issues - check with Hydro Tasmania probably by phone or email for further details. http://www.hydro.com.au/home/ almost 7 years ago